Sign Up

 For most viruses, our bodies respond by destroying the virus.
 Most viruses are destroyed by the body’s defender, the immune system.
 Unfortunately, HIV attacks and destroys the immune system.
 This leads the patients with HIV to have a suppressed immune system.
 Suppressed means the immune system does not work as well as it should.

-The HIV virus is a fatal, person-to-person, infection with no known cure whose final terminal stage is Acquired Immunodeficiency Syndrome (AIDS), sometimes referred to as “the wasting disease.1,2” HIV and AIDS are the same disease, with AIDS being the final stage of the same viral infection right before death.
+The HIV virus is a fatal, person-to-person infection with no known cure whose final terminal stage is Acquired Immunodeficiency Syndrome (AIDS) (Myhre & Sifris, 2023).
+HIV and AIDS are the same disease, with AIDS being the final stage of the same viral infection right before death.

-In the past few years, new medications have been developed, which can extend the lifespan of an infected person by decades.
-So HIV has changed from an acute terminal illness to a chronic, lingering condition requiring medication, monitoring, good nutrition, and care.
-Be aware, HIV/AIDS remains a fatal disease.
-New medications merely push back the deadly end.
+In the past few years, new medications have been developed that can extend the lifespan of an infected person by decades.
+So, HIV has changed from an acute terminal illness to a chronic, lingering condition requiring medication, monitoring, good nutrition, and care.
+Be aware HIV/AIDS remains a fatal disease.

 Having HIV brings with it an unwanted stigma or a bad reputation.
-Federal laws exist to protect them from discrimination and to ensure that benefits such as social or medical services will not be withheld.
+Federal laws exist, including the Rehabilitation Act of 1973 and parts of the 1990 Americans with Disabilities Act (ADA), to protect them from discrimination and to ensure that benefits such as social or medical services will not be withheld (HIV.gov, 2023c; Centers for Disease Control and Prevention [CDC], 2022b).

 The Health Insurance Portability and Accountability Act (HIPAA) protects the privacy of health information.
 Information about HIV/AIDS cannot be discussed except with the care team members for that patient.
-You cannot discuss information about HIV/AIDS with family and friends unless the patient agrees to share the information.3
+You cannot discuss information about HIV/AIDS with family and friends unless the patient agrees to share the information (Badahman, 2023).
+HIPAA also allows the patient to see what is written about them and even ask to correct what is documented (Badahman, 2023).

 Two Types of HIV

 There are two significant varieties of the HIV virus.
-Both of which are spread through sexual or blood sharing activities.
-Type 1 (HIV-1) and type 2 (HIV-2).4 When you hear HIV referred to without clarification as to the type, HIV-1 is being discussed.
+Both of these are spread through sexual contact, body fluids, or blood-sharing activities.
+When you hear HIV referred to without clarification as to the type, HIV-1 is being discussed.

 Both varieties of the HIV virus are treated the same way by CNAs and HHAs.
 There are differences in treatment by doctors.